-Swanage Medical Practice has become registered as a "Primary Care Research Practice".
-Dr Claire Hombersley will be taking the lead for the practice and we look forward to working with and involving our patients in this important aspect of their health care.
+Swanage Medical Practice is registered as a "Primary Care Research Practice" with Dr Claire Hombersley taking the lead for the Practice.
+Scroll down to find out more.

 What is research?